TheProdigyLeague/Voyix/LEGALESE.0.1.md

 ~~##### 5.4 Bug Bounty~~

-5.4.1 First class citizens research well-known bugs using Google Analytics, Software PaaS, Technological Programs, and _et. al._ to formally report it's findings to **security@sparkhire.com** with significant compensation for the individuals hard work, dedication, and integrity promulgation information location veneration. 🙂 (_the bug bounty program is brought to you and in part by The Official Disclosure Library Authors_) 📚
+5.4.1 First class citizens research well-known bugs using Google Analytics, Software PaaS, Technological Programs, and _et al_, to formally report it's findings to **security@sparkhire.com** with significant compensation for the individuals hard work, dedication, and integrity promulgation information location veneration. 🙂 (_the bug bounty program is brought to you and in part by The Official Disclosure Library Authors_) 📚

 A) Ensure the vulnerability relates directly to【﻿Ｓｐａｒｋ　Ｈｉｒｅ】or an official library.
 Although we’ll try to help, we can’t be responsible for issues that arise in libraries written by third-party developers.
 Those questions are best suited to individual library authors. 📖